How to Paint IKEA Furniture and Mistakes to Avoid

 5. Seal your piece (optional).

-If you use one of the high-quality furniture paints I recommend, you don't have to seal your piece.
-But if you want the additional protection or to add a bit of sheen, you can apply wax or a topcoat after your paint cures.
+If you use high-quality paint, you don't have to seal your piece.
+But if you want the additional protection or to add a bit of sheen, you can apply wax or a polycrylic topcoat after your paint cures.
 I used Amy Howard At Home Light Antique Wax over my entire piece.
 If you prefer to use a topcoat, I would recommend something like Minwax Polycrylic.
-Just be sure that your topcoat is compatible with whatever paint you chose to use!
+Just be sure that your topcoat is compatible with whatever paint you choose to use!

-That's it!
-I've used this method to paint countless pieces of IKEA laminate furniture at this point, including this IKEA Lack Hack.
+I've used this method to paint countless pieces other pieces of IKEA laminate furniture, including this IKEA Lack Hack.
+I promise it works well and I do hope you will give it a try yourself!

 painted IKEA lack hack